Quality measurements for the Colorectal Cancer Registry

 The National Colorectal Cancer Registry started with routine collection of PROMs/PREMs in 2021.
 The registry has been allocated funding from the Professional Centre for Patient-Reported Data to use ePROM.
 In order to distinguish between common ailments in the population and ailments related to colorectal cancer, a random sample of people without colorectal cancer are also invited to submit a questionnaire.

-The population survey is fully digital, and invitations are received in the inbox on Helsenorge.no or in Digipost/eBoks.
-Not everyone is active at Helsenorge or has a digital mailbox, and the Cancer Registry reached 81% of colorectal cancer patients and 78% of the control group in 2022, an increase from 72% for both groups in 2021.
+Not everyone is active at Helsenorge.no or has a digital mailbox, and the Cancer Registry reached 85% of colorectal cancer patients and 80% of the control group in 2023, an increase from 72% for both groups in 2021.